Palax/MinimapCapturePro_Docs/README.md

 ## How the layers work broadly
 ![LayerArea](https://github.com/user-attachments/assets/89b9b1f4-8ea0-489a-be3b-f2e276c71650)
-In this image you can see an example of layer square with rounded borders, these are visual hints on where such layers are displayed visually and which elements are part of which layer.
+In this image you can see an example of layer UI square with rounded borders, these are visual hints on where such layers are displayed visually and which elements are part of which layer.
 A layer in this tool acts as some sort of "designer" for your map that is tasked to do one type of thing depending on the layer type.
 Once this layer finishes executing it will create a texture and one or more masks with its drawings / captures that can be fed up to the layers below it.
 At the end of this stack of layers the final texture will typically contain all your drawings and the other textures and masks will be dumped.
 A layer has its own visual space that is a square with rounded borders and can be seen in the image above.
 As you see in the image below texture is the left texture and mask is the right texture and nothing else than a name for a alpha map.